-In contrast, in \Cref{fig:static3}, where we take $p=0.6$ but with $l=1$, we not only obtain that protective behaviour effectively reduces the value of $R_0$, as $R_c\approx 1.82<R_0$, but it also reduces $\hat R_{NP}^\infty$, with a final size of the epidemic $R_H^\infty$ even slightly lower than that observed for \Cref{fig:static1}.
-A possible explanation for this may be given by the larger value of $l$ here assumed (recall that $\rho$ is varied accordingly to preserve $R_0\approx 2.12)$.
-Indeed, even if the value of $R_0$ is unchanged with respect to the simulations in Figures \ref{fig:static1} and \ref{fig:static2}, this larger fraction of non-competent hosts (or given the other interpretation of $L$, a larger distance between hosts individuals) serves as a ``shield'' against the possible effect that protective behaviour has in reverting mosquito bites from the protected group to the non-protected one.
+In contrast, in \Cref{fig:static3}, where we take $p=0.6$ but $l=1$, protective behaviour not only effectively reduces the value of the reproduction number $R_0$, with $R_c\approx 1.82<R_0$, but also decreases $\hat R_{NP}^\infty$.
+Moreover, the final epidemic size $R_H^\infty$ is even slightly smaller than that observed in \Cref{fig:static1}.
+A possible explanation lies in the larger value of $l$ assumed here (recall that $\rho$ is adjusted accordingly to preserve $R_0\approx 2.12)$.
+Indeed, although the value of $R_0$ remains unchanged compared with the simulations in \Cref{fig:static1}, the larger fraction of non-competent hosts (or, under the alternative interpretation of $L$, a greater spatial separation between human hosts) acts as a ``shield'', mitigating the tendency of protective behaviour to concentrate mosquito bites in the non-protected group.